-4.3.3.6.3 When maintenance or testing is being conducted on the system, it shall be locked out or the protected space and affected spaces (migration) shall be evacuated.
-4.3.3.6.4 When protection is to be maintained during the lock-out period, a person(s) shall be assigned as a "fire watch" with suitable portable or semiportable fire-fighting equipment or means to restore protection.
+4.3.3.4.5 When maintenance or testing is being conducted on the system, it shall be locked out, or the protected space and affected spaces (migration) shall be evacuated.

+4.3.3.4.6 When protection is to be maintained during the lockout period, a person(s) shall be assigned as a "fire watch" with suitable portable or semiportable fire-fighting equipment or means to restore protection.

-4.3.3.6.4.1 The fire watch shall have a communication link to a constantly monitored location.
+4.3.3.4.6.1 The fire watch shall have a communication link to a constantly monitored location.

-4.3.3.6.4.2 Authorities responsible for continuity of fire protection shall be notified of lock-out and subsequent restoration of the system.
+4.3.3.4.6.2 Authorities responsible for continuity of fire protection shall be notified of the lockout and subsequent restoration of the system.